Royal Doulton

 Royal Doulton is an English ceramic and home accessories manufacturer that was founded in 1815.
-Operating originally in Vauxhall, London, and later moving to Lambeth, in 1882 it opened a factory in Burslem, Stoke-on-Trent, in the centre of English pottery.
-From the start, the backbone of the business was a wide range of utilitarian wares, mostly stonewares, including storage jars, tankards and the like, and later extending to drain pipes, lavatories, water filters, electrical porcelain and other technical ceramics.
+Originally based in Vauxhall, London, and later moving to Lambeth, in 1882 it opened a factory in Burslem, Stoke-on-Trent, the centre of English pottery.
+From the start, the main products the business made were utilitarian wares, mostly stonewares, including storage jars, tankards and the like, and later expanding to drain pipes, lavatories, water filters, electrical porcelain and other ceramics.
 From 1853 to 1901, its wares were marked Doulton & Co., then from 1901, when a royal warrant was given, Royal Doulton.

-It always made some more decorative wares, initially still mostly stoneware, and from the 1860s, the firm made considerable efforts to get a reputation for design, in which it was largely successful, as one of the first British makers of art pottery.
-Initially this was done through artistic stonewares made in Lambeth, but in 1882 the firm bought a Burslem factory, which was mainly intended for making bone china tablewares and decorative items.
+It also made more decorative wares, initially mostly stoneware, and from the 1860s, the firm made considerable efforts to get a reputation for design, in which it was largely successful, as one of the first British makers of art pottery.
+Initially this was done at Lambeth, and subsequently at the Burslem factory, which was mainly intended for making bone china tablewares and decorative items.
 It was a latecomer in this market compared to firms such as Royal Crown Derby, Royal Worcester, Wedgwood, Spode and Mintons, but made a place for itself in the later 19th century.
 Today Royal Doulton mainly produces tableware and figurines, but also cookware, glassware, and other home accessories such as linens, curtains and lighting.

 Three of its brands were Royal Doulton, Royal Albert, and (after a post-WWII merger) Mintons.
 These brands are now owned by WWRD Holdings Limited (Waterford Crystal, Wedgwood, Royal Doulton), based in Barlaston near Stoke-on-Trent.
 On 2 July 2015, the acquisition of WWRD by the Finnish company Fiskars Corporation was completed.